Yun-Mao/caddy_docker/Readme.md

 ## what's more

-you can get 'cloudflare' plugins from [it](https://github.com/caddyserver/dnsproviders/blob/master/cloudflare/cloudflare.go) then you can do like ```specially``` to add it or to see how I add the ```dnspod``` plugins.
+you want to get 'cloudflare' plugins from [it](https://github.com/caddyserver/dnsproviders/blob/master/cloudflare/cloudflare.go) then you can do like ```specially``` to add it or to see how I add the ```dnspod``` plugins.

 ## Thanks